fanlin-meng/fanlin-meng.github.io/_pages/about.md

   - /about.html
 ---

-Dr Fanlin Meng will join the University of Manchester as a Lecturer in Data Science from August 2022.
-He has been [Lecturer in Data Science](https://www.essex.ac.uk/people/mengf31605/fanlin-meng) at the University of Essex (2019-2022).
-He received his PhD in Computer Science from the University of Manchester in 2015.
+Dr Fanlin Meng is a [Lecturer in Data Science](https://www.essex.ac.uk/people/mengf31605/fanlin-meng) and a member of the Institute for Analytics and Data Science at the University of Essex.
+Prior to his current appointment, he held several research positions in Cardiff (Engineering), Edinburgh (Mathematics), Durham (ECS) and Loughborough (AAE).
+He received his PhD in Computer Science from the University of Manchester.

+His primary research interests include Energy Data Analytics, Energy Market with Demand Response and Renewable Energy Integration, Smart Energy and Mobility,  Machine Learning, Game Theory and Optimisation.
 He is Fellow of British Computer Society (FBCS), member of EPSRC Peer Review College, and Senior Member of IEEE.

+---

 Recent News
 ===